carboniq-dev/carboniq-dev.github.io/docs/trail-blazer/faq.md

 **How does the plugin handle different terrain elevations or 3D environments?**

-- TrailBlazer can adjust path heights to match terrain elevations if the _Adjust Path to Landscape Height_ option is enabled.
+- TrailBlazer can adjust path heights to match terrain elevations if the {~~~>Adjust Path to Landscape Height~~} option is enabled.
 However, its primary strength is in 2D grid-based pathfinding.

 **Can I customize the pathfinding algorithm?**